Tupay88/ML_12/src/README.md

 Model training and evaluation: models/ttc_modeling.ipynb

 *Future Enhancement:**
-For production deployment, notebook code should be refactored into modular Python scripts in this directory for:
+For production deployment, notebook code should be refactored into modular Python scripts in this directory for: <br>
-- Easier testing and version control
+- Easier testing and version control <br>
-- Command-line execution
+- Command-line execution <br>
 - Integration into automated pipelines